kstenerud/dogma/kbnf_v1.md

 repeat_one_or_more  = expression & '+';
 ```

-**Example**: An identifier is between 5 and 8 characters long, made of characters from 'a' to 'z'.
+**Example**: An identifier is 5, 6, 7, or 8 characters long, and is made up of characters from 'a' to 'z'.

 ```kbnf
 identifier = 'a'~'z'{5~8};